carrot69/keep-presence/README.md

 # Keep Presence

 This program moves the mouse or press a keyboard key when it detects that you are away.
-If you are using your computer, it won't do anything.
+It won't do anything if you are using your computer.
 Useful to trick your machine to think you are still working with it.

 ## Installation